jaygala24/jaygala24.github.io/_pages/about.md

 ##### 2024

 - **January** - Excited to announce the release of Airavata, an instruction-tuned Hindi LLM.
-Check out the [Blog](https://ai4bharat.github.io/airavata) and [Code](https://github.com/AI4Bharat/IndicInstruct)!
+Check out the [Technical Report](https://arxiv.org/abs/2401.15006) and [Code](https://github.com/AI4Bharat/IndicInstruct)!

 ##### 2023

 - **December** - Attending the [Conference on Empirical Methods in Natural Language Processing (EMNLP 2023)](https://2023.emnlp.org/).
 - **November** - IndicTrans2 submission has been accepted at TMLR.
+Check out the [Camera Ready Version](https://openreview.net/forum?id=vfT4YuzAYA).
 - **November** - Presenting Tutorial on [Developing SOTA MNMT Systems for Related Languages](http://www.afnlp.org/conferences/ijcnlp2023/wp/program/accepted-tutorials/) at Tutorial at AACL-IJCNLP 2023.
 - **May** - Excited to share the release of IndicTrans2, first open-source model to support all 22 Scheduled Indian languages.
 Check out the [Preprint](https://arxiv.org/abs/2305.16307) and [Code](https://github.com/AI4Bharat/IndicTrans2)!
 - **January** - A Federated Approach for Hate Speech Detection has been accepted to EACL 2023.
 Check out the [Preprint](https://arxiv.org/abs/2302.09243) and [Code](https://github.com/jaygala24/fed-hate-speech)!